 As part of its flaw remediation procedures, Check Point electronically distributes hot fix accumulators (HFAs).
-The HFA included in the evaluated configuration is HFA 30.
+The HFA included in the evaluated configuration is HFA 30, with the application of the MR1 hotfix.

 2.3.3.
 TOE Hardware Platforms

 The consumer installs the software on commodity hardware platforms identified in Appendix A - TOE Hardware Platforms - section A.1.
 Alternatively, the consumer can purchase the software pre-installed on the security appliances identified in sections A.2 and A.3.